skeeto/memdig/README.md

 state.
 The `-q` (i.e. `--quit`) will exit the program before it beings the interactive prompt.

-## Support Platforms
+## Supported Platforms

 Since it's the largest platform for gaming, only Windows is currently supported.
-However, the API to the platform is fully abstracted, so support for additional platforms could easily be added.
+However, the platform API is fully abstracted, so support for additional platforms could easily be added.